mahedee/articles/HowToHostASP.NETCoreWebAPIwithMSSQLServerOnLinuxWithNginxFromScratch.md

 Final Checking
 Go to your controller file.
 Then we find the subdomain of  our desire result.
 Here Our sub domain is ``api/StudentDetail``

 ![Controller Class](https://github.com/mahedee/Articles/blob/master/img/16.png)

-For this request  i have to go to this url
+For this request  I have to go to this url

->192.168.1.107/api/StudentDetail
+> 192.168.1.107/api/StudentDetail

-In your case your ip address will be different.Everyone in your LAN easily access your ip and your ASP.NET Core Web API.
+In this case your ip address will be different.Everyone in your LAN easily access your ASP.NET Core Web API.

 ![Final](https://github.com/mahedee/Articles/blob/master/img/15.png)